 Down syndrome occurs when some or all of a person’s cells have an extra full or partial copy of chromosome 21.
 This additional genetic material alters the course of development and causes the characteristics associated with Down syndrome.
-It is the most frequently occurring chromosomal condition, occurring in about 1 in every 830 births.
-More than 400,000 people in the United States – of every race and economic level – have Down syndrome.
+It is the most frequently occurring chromosomal condition.
+One in every 772 babies is born with Down syndrome in the United States, totaling about 5,100 live births each year.
+More than 200,000 people in the United States – of every race and economic level – have Down syndrome.
 Today, people with Down syndrome attend school, work, participate in decisions that affect them, and contribute to society in many wonderful ways.
 Quality educational programs, a stimulating home environment, good health care, and positive support from family, friends and the community enable people with Down syndrome to participate fully in all aspects of their community.
 Life expectancy has changed dramatically in the last few decades from 25 years of age to 60 or beyond today.
 More on Down syndrome.
 More on Down syndrome.

 Words matter, and their impacts can be empowering or disempowering.
 People First Language helps ensure our words empower by putting the person, not his or his disability, first.
 In its simplest form, it means saying “a person with Down syndrome” instead of “a Down syndrome person.”
 It also means never using the r-word and other terms that hurt whether directed at someone with a disability or not.
 More on People First Language.

 People with disabilities have historically faced enormous hurdles to getting a job.
 But the facts show that businesses can actually boost their competitive edge by making people with disabilities an integral part of their workforce and their customer base.